 When I made the jump to middle school after 12 years of teaching elementary, I worried that my classroom management skills wouldn't be effective.
 I voiced my concerns to my principal, who told me I had nothing to worry about.
 "Use your management skills from first grade," she said.
 "Eighth-graders are just first-graders with facial hair.
 You need to constantly entertain them and drive them to think, just like a first-grade class."

 During the first week of school, I had my seventh- and eighth-graders do the same sorts of activities I would have used with a first-grade class.
 We did icebreakers, discussed why we should have rules, role-played unacceptable classroom behavior, and talked about the projects we would do over the next month.
-I had thought I would have to be much more serious, tough, and academically rigorous than before, but my middle school students loved the fun and fast-paced action, and that set the tone for the year.
+I had thought I would have to be much more serious, tough, and academically-rigorous than before, but my middle school students loved the fun and fast-paced action, and that set the tone for the year.

 The classroom management skills that you develop from teaching multiple grade levels will make you an overall better practitioner.
-Over the course of my career, I've accumulated a comprehensive set of skills that has prepared me for any situation that might arise in the classroom.
+Over the course of my career, I've accumulated a comprehensive set of skills that have prepared me for any situation that might arise in the classroom.

 3. It Helps You Be a Utility Player